aidtopia/fortran-adventure/README.md

 ### 5. Compile the translated program

 The translator should have created a subdirectory called `target`, which will contain the C source file and a dump of the symbol table.

 Compile the C code with your favorite compiler.
-The example below uses `cl`, which is the MS Visual C compiler.
+The example below uses `cl` (which is the MS Visual C compiler includes in Visual Studio).
 The generated C code should be compliant with the C11 standard and thus very portable.
 Any competent C compiler should do.

 ```
 cd target